If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Note that these glitches were only fixed for online play to avoid exploits; in every other mode, these glitches are still present.

 The patch itself actually fixes all the respawn glitches, including the ones that can only be done by hacking.
-Though they are not included in the patch folder, so its impossible to make them work again online.
+Though they are not included in the patch folder, so it's impossible to make them work again online.
 However, if you were to replace the existing kmp files in the patch with their original kmp, only Maka Wuhu's would work.
 The Daisy Crusier and Maple Treeway ones were not fixed.

 Version 1.2

-Version 1.2 was released on December 13, 2022 -- over 11 years after the original release.
-It adds "Ver.
-1.2" to the Online Multiplayer tab and fixes a severe vulnerability in the game's network code that would allow remote code execution.
+- Fixes a severe vulnerability in the game's network code that would allow remote code execution.
 This vulnerability is now known as ENLBufferPwn.

 Internal Project Name